piotrekwitkowski/fast-secure-ecommerce-demo/README.md

 ```
 cdk deploy --outputs-file ../store-app/aws-backend-config.json
 ```
-In the generated file, remove the ```StoreInfraStack``` level from the json object.
+In the generated file, remove the ```StoreInfraStack``` level from the JSON object.
 Then run the following commands:
 ```
 cd store-app
 npm install
 npm run dev
 ```

-The boutique will be available on the localhost on port 3000
+The application will be available on localhost's port 3000.